+The use of fat grafting for breast reconstruction yields natural-looking breasts with more natural shape, size, and skin tone.
+The fat used in such procedures is harvested from another part of the body, usually the abdomen or thighs.
 By using natural fat, breast reconstructions achieved through fat grafting have great potential to look and feel as natural as possible, and to last throughout the woman’s life.
 Most commonly, fat grafting is used to refine the contours of the breast after direct-to-implant surgery has been completed, or after a woman has undergone a mastectomy and radiation with no reconstruction.

+As with any form of breast reconstruction, expect some degree of swelling, soreness, and bruising, especially at any incision or injection sites.
+In the weeks immediately following treatment, avoid any extreme movement, stress, or abrasion at incision and injection sites.
 You should expect similar soreness at the harvest site.
 All bruising and soreness should be gone after several months, but you should be able to return to normal activities in one to two weeks after receiving the treatment.
 Throughout your recovery period, be sure to follow any directions for postoperative care provided by your reconstructive surgeon.

 Fat grafting for breast reconstruction is performed in an operating room under either IV sedation or a general anesthetic.
 It is usually a much shorter procedure than the original reconstructive surgery, if one has been performed.
-Work with Dr. Hunsicker to determine the best approach for your particular operation.
+Work with Dr. Hunsicker and Dr. Nguyen to determine the best approach for your particular operation.

 In general, fat grafting for breast reconstruction takes approximately two-three hours to perform.